bighappysloth/Folland-Reading/docs/_posts/2023-05-09-structure-preserving-functions.md

 ---

 ## word on compactness
 Compactness is an intrinsic notion of a subset, and one of the few topological properties that are preserved under direct-images.
+If a subset is compact, its topological information can be derived from a finite number of points within the set; and this roughly means that some local properties (neighbourhood properties) can be extended to global properties valid across the entire set.

+Some proof techniques involving compact sets include:
+- 'Globalizing' local properties, since a compact set admits 'finitely many' anchor points.
+This is used in the proof for Arzela Ascoli (see Folland Chapter 4.6)

+Examples:
+- Continuity on a compact set implies uniform continuity
+-